2019 Hyndburn Borough Council election: Council composition

 Labour defended 9-seats and Conservatives defended 3-seats.

+The local Labour and Conservative Party's both ran candidates in each of the 12 wards.

 No candidates stood as potential Green or Independents councillors, in any Hyndburn ward, but UKIP candidates stood across only 2 wards.

 Local Election result

 The majority grouping of councillors as the headline result of the election, was unchanged; with Labour retaining an overall 26-seat majority, but with two seats switching hands, one from Labour to Conservative, one from Conservative to Labour.